aronetics/.github/profile/README.md

 Aronetics®’ mission is to revolutionize global business cybersecurity teams.
 We speak IT® and will never stop defending data to secure global enterprises against adversaries.
 Aronetics’ technology provides a single unlimited purpose-driven design that delivers a multi-service function of information security defense to minimize threats to data and your identity.

 ## Our Origin
 In a nutshell, we've been defending moral ethics of democratic republics.
 Whether this is a freedom of speech, a freedom of politics or a freedom of economy, our roots are political ethics pertaining to information technology systems.
-We speak IT® and will not stop defending information technology systems from [Bears](https://www.cia.gov/the-world-factbook/countries/russia/) and [Panda Bears](https://www.cia.gov/the-world-factbook/countries/china/) and their friends, like Asiatic Lion.
+We speak IT® and will not stop defending information technology systems from [Bears](https://www.cia.gov/the-world-factbook/countries/russia/) and [Panda Bears](https://www.cia.gov/the-world-factbook/countries/china/) and their friends, like the Asiatic Lion.

 ## About Thor™
 [Aronetics](https://www.aronetics.com) is a small entreprise from Ohio within the United States that is solely focused on cybersecurity solutions that support national efforts and partner enterprises.